 At its peak, The PLT Club (Faye’s show) was seen in 13 million households through the Praise the Lord network.
 She captivated audiences with her vibrant personality and unique style, and made ministry fun for those tuning in.

 Her emergence as an LGBTQ+ icon and ally started in 1985 when she invited Steve Pieters, a person living with AIDS, to appear on her show.
 Not only was this gesture groundbreaking in the first place, but the kindness and compassion she showed Steve Pieters was unheard of in the religious community, and also the wider American population.

-AIDS became a horrifying crisis in the ‘80s, and yet the US Government chose to remain ignorant and uncooperative.
+AIDS became a devastating crisis in the ‘80s, and yet the US Government chose to remain ignorant and uncooperative.
 Faye approached the situation in a way that most didn’t, providing Pieters with a platform to discuss his diagnosis, faith and sexuality without judgment.

 Pieters, who was recovering from chemotherapy at the time, described coming out to his parents, to which Faye responded: “No matter what happens to a young person in their life, they’re still your boy, they’re still your girl.”

 She added, teary-eyed, “I think it’s so important that we as mom and dad love through anything.”

 She challenged her viewers and Christian counterparts during the interview, saying: “How sad that we as Christians, who are to be the salt of the earth, we who are supposed to be able to love everyone, are afraid so badly of an AIDS patient that we will not go up and put our arm around them and tell them that we care?”

 Almost 20 years later, she remembered the episode, stating: “I was probably one of the first-ever to have a gay man on my show.
 And so I think [LGBTQ+ people] remember that.
 They knew that we accepted them.”